tableau/webhooks-docs/README.md

 ## <a id="prerequisites"></a>Prerequisites

-To use Tableau webhooks, you must be authenticated as a site administrator for the Tableau Online instance where the webhooks feature is enabled, for example, [https://10ax.online.tableau.com](https://10ax.online.tableau.com/).
+To use Tableau webhooks, you must be authenticated as a site administrator for the Tableau Online or Server instance where the webhooks feature is enabled, for example, [https://10ax.online.tableau.com](https://10ax.online.tableau.com/).

 You can set up your own Tableau Online instance and get many other benefits at no cost by joining the [Tableau Developer Program](https://developer.tableau.com).